 Expats doing business in Zambia will find themselves in a politically stable country that has seen positive economic growth recently.
 The capital, Lusaka, the tourist hub of Livingstone, and the mineral-rich Copperbelt are the most important commercial centres and where the majority of Zambia’s population live.

 Much of Zambia’s economic growth has been attributed to the privatisation of the mining sector, which has managed to attract much foreign investment in recent years.
 Zambia is rich in natural resources and is the world’s largest producer of copper.
-Agriculture is another important sector.
+Agriculture is another significant sector.

 Fast facts